-As at 30 April 2023, the management has not identified any indicators of impairment for property, plant and equipment and therefore no impairment testing is required.
-During the year ended 30 April 2022, the management conducted an impairment analysis, which resulted in the recognition of an impairment charge of KD 8,263.
+During the year, the management conducted an impairment analysis, which resulted in the recognition of an impairment charge of KD 154,398 (2023: Nil).
 The impairment charge was recorded as an expense within 'Impairment of property, plant and equipment' in the consolidated statement of profit or loss.